SubNato/Compair/README.md

     dateAdded: { type: Date, default: Date.now },
     owner: { type: Schema.Types.ObjectId, ref: 'User', requried: true}

+-Create an uploads preview page
+- Plug in the categories in the categories secion of the uploads page. so they pick one from backend.

+-Why does the category state extend equatable?

+- Remember your router.main.dart files

 res issue with cron_job ✅
     handled